andreasabel/agda-scope/notes/agdaShadowing.md

 ### Reasonable permutability

-These principles do not contradict the following guarantee:
+The two principles we have seen so far do not contradict the following guarantee:

 > Principle 3.
 > In a well-formed module that has only _external_ imports, shuffling
-> the statments never introduces a `PublicConflict` or
+> the statements never introduces a `PublicConflict` or
 > `DuplicateDefinition` error.

 Restricting to the import from _external_ modules is essential,